Radar OSS or Radar Cloud? An Honest Take on When to Use Each

 - Are you working alone, or with a team?
 If two or more engineers need to look at the same cluster state during the same incident, something hosted starts to earn its keep.

-The more your answers trend toward team and multi-cluster, the more Radar earns its place.
+The more your answers trend toward team and multi-cluster, the more Cloud earns its place.
 If you're answering "alone, one cluster, I just want to look" to all five - stay on OSS.
 That's what it's for.

-When Radar OSS Is the Right Answer
+When Radar OSS is the right answer

 OSS isn't a stepping stone.
 For a large slice of users, it's the final answer.